qlik-oss/gopherciser/generatedocs/data/extra/sessionvariables/description.md

 }
 ```

 Very similar case as above but apps have number suffix from 1 to 4.
-This can be habdled combining `modulo` and `add` functions.
+This can be handled combining `modulo` and `add` functions.
 The cycle through the suffix number will be done in following order: 2, 3, 4, 1.
 ```json
 {
   "action": "elastictriggersubscription",